dominickolbe/pubg/README.md

 ### Prerequisites

-I build this entire project with the following setup:
+I build this project with the following setup:

 - macOS Monterey v12.0 Beta
 - node v16.6.2